nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

   - other services exposed
 - unauthenticated ASREP roast with usernames list
 - retry credentials for every service
+- discover common temporary password -> spray
+- relay NTLMv2 hashes to other machines that have no SMB signing
 - authenticated ( probably ) lateral movement
   - impacket
     - roasting SPN service accounts